qlik-oss/core-using-licenses/README.md

 ACCEPT_EULA=<yes/no> docker-compose -f docker-compose.engine-and-license-service.yml up -d
 ```

 A valid license allows you to run more than five concurrent sessions.
-You can verify the license by running the follow command:
+You can verify the license and that the correct amount of the license has been consumed by running the follow command:

 ```bash
 go test test/with_license_test.go test/utils_test.go